 Introduction:

 Darjeeling is a beautiful hill station located in the eastern Himalayas with an average elevation of 6,709 ft.
-It was originally known as “Dorjee-ling”, a Tibetan word that means “Land of the thunderbolt”.
+It was originally known as “Dorjee-ling”, a Tibetan word that means “Land of thehunderbolt”.
 Its beauty is such that it is popularly known as the “Gem in the crown of the eastern Himalayas “.
 To add to its natural beauty,Kangchenjunga, the world’s third-highest mountain is to its north and is prominently visible on clear days.

 Not much is known about its economical history before the Britishers took it from the King of Sikkim.
 E.C Dozey in his ‘Darjeeling Past and Present’, writes, ‘Before the year 1816, the whole of the territory known as British Sikkim belonged to Nepal’ which won it by conquest’.
 It came in the view of the Britishers because of Captain Lloyd who claims to be the first European tovisit‘the old Gorkha station called Darjeeling’ for six days to settle a dispute between Sikkim and Nepal and was immediately attracted to its position.
 It served the purpose of a sanatorium as well as a strategic military station.
 Owing to its cool temperature Darjeeling became a place much preferred by the Britishers.
 It was also made the summer capital of Calcutta.